NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 A big broadsword with a long handle could be seen there.
 This was precisely the Lord Master’s weapon when he was young.
 However, after  Lord Master himself, it was never used by another person.

-After all, nobody liked such a gigantic weapon and neither anybody possessed innate divine strength to wave it.
+After all, nobody liked such a gigantic weapon and neither did anybody possess the innate divine strength to wave it.

 “This broadsword is my partner.
 Ever since I attained the eighth layer, it has accompanied me through several decades of summer and winter.
 He family’s establishment wouldn’t have been possible without its contribution.”
 The Lord Master stepped forward, picked up the blade and softly stroked it.
 His movements were quite gentle as if this wasn’t an object but a living companion of his.